olofos/digital_test_runner/README.md

         dig_file.load_test(n).unwrap()
     }

 To actually run the test we need a driver which is implementing the [TestDriver] trait.
 This trait describes the communication between the test runner and the device under test.

+For simple "static" tests, that is, test which do not directly read the value of any output signals, a simple driver is provided in [static_test::Driver].

 ## Comparison with Digital